API Client Basics

 When to Use CotomyApi

-Use CotomyApi whenever the page needs to communicate with the server outside
+Use CotomyApi whenever the page needs to communicate with the server outside of a form submission.
+Typical cases:

 - Loading initial page data